 – Tea tree essential oil is great to cleanse and desinfect, as it has antiseptic properties.
 It is also scientifically proven to fight acne and dandruff.
 It keeps your scalp clean and pure, reducing the need to produce sebum.
 In fact, tea tree oil is suitable for all hair types.

-– Peppermint essential oil is best known for the menthol content, and its unique mint scent.
+– Peppermint essential oil contains menthol, and a unique mint scent.
 It has antibacterial properties, and is also very refreshing, due to menthol content.
 This will help keep your scalp calm and clear of bacteria.
-It is also known to stimulate hair growth, but it’s not scientifically proven.
+It may also stimulates hair growth, however this is not scientifically proven.

 – French green clay: is naturally rich in minerals and trace elements.
 It is absorbent, regenerating, soothing and purifying.
 This universal clay is used in inflammations and for oily and combination skin, which might greatly help with your oily scalp, keeping it clean and sebum controlled.